-The activities of third quarter of fiscal 2015 mainly involved the preparations for the continuation of the drilling program in the Chita Porphyry Sector of the Chita Valley Project.
-The main objective is to continue outlining Cu-Au-Ag-Mo mineralization and inferred resources at relatively shallow depth beneath the zone of surface weathering and oxidation.
+The third quarter of 2015 was mainly taken up with preparations for continuation of the drilling program in the Chita Porphyry Sector of the Chita Valley Project.
+The main objective is to continue outlining Cu-Au-Ag-Mo mineralization and Inferred Resources at relatively shallow depth beneath the zone of surface weathering and oxidation.
 Better Cu values are typically associated with the zone of supergene enrichment and the transition to primary mineralization at depth.
-In all 19 drill holes totaling approximately 4,100 meters are planned to test the Chita Porphyry area.
-See Lithological, Alteration and Magnetic plan maps above for provisional hole locations.
-The drilling program commenced on September 16, 2015, and as such, no analytical results were available by the end of the third quarter.
+The drilling program commenced on September 16, 2015.